TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering: TabClustPFN

 \subsection{Network architecture}

 \textbf{Transformer based \pin}.
-We implement \pin{} as a Transformer based PFN that maps a dataset $\mX$ and a specified cluster cardinality $K$ to a soft partition: $\pin_{\theta}: (\mX, K)\mapsto P \in [0,1]^{N \times K}$, $P_{ik} = \hat{p}(Z_i=k|K,\mX)$.
-The model follows an encoder–decoder design.
-The encoder maps $\mX$ to representations in $\mathbb{R}^d$ that capture global dependencies among observations.
+We implement \pin{} as a Transformer based PFN mapping a dataset $\mX$ and cluster cardinality $K$ to a soft partition $\pin_{\theta}: (\mX, K)\mapsto P \in [0,1]^{N \times K}$, $P_{ik} = \hat{p}(Z_i=k|K,\mX)$. \pin{} follows an encoder–decoder design: the encoder maps $\mX$ to representations in $\mathbb{R}^d$, while the decoder refines them using learnable cluster prototypes.
+For each $K$, the decoder selects the first $K$ prototypes from a shared $K_{\max}\times d$ matrix and applies $L$ layers of prototype self-attention followed by bidirectional cross-attention between prototypes and data, enabling iterative co-refinement. \emph{Crucially, both the class prototypes and the input samples are permutation-invariant with respect to their row ordering.} Motivated by Set Transformer~\citep{lee2019set}, all attention blocks in the \pin{} decoder are therefore implemented without positional encodings.
+Finally, normalized data representations and prototypes are compared via cosine similarity, and a softmax over clusters yields assignment probabilities.
+This realizes a fully amortized, permutation-invariant analogue of centroid-based clustering.
 We adopt the TabICL encoder~\citep{qu2025tabicl} (column-wise embedding followed by row-wise interaction) for reproducibility, though the framework is agnostic to the specific tabular encoder.
-The decoder refines representations using learnable cluster prototypes.
-For a given $K$, it selects first $K$ prototype vectors in $\mathbb{R}^d$ from a shared parameter matrix of size $K_{\max}\times d$, where $K_{\max}$ is the maximum supported cluster count.
-Each decoder layer first updates prototypes via self-attention to model inter-cluster interactions, followed by two cross-attention blocks.
-In the first, prototypes query the data representations, aggregating dataset-level information into cluster summaries.
-In the second, data representations query the updated prototypes, incorporating cluster-level structure back into point representations.
-Stacking $L$ such layers enables progressive co-refinement of data and cluster representations. \emph{Crucially, both the class prototypes and the input samples are permutation-invariant with respect to their row ordering.} Motivated by Set Transformer~\citep{lee2019set}, all attention blocks in the \pin{} decoder are therefore implemented without positional encodings.
-After the final layer, both representations are normalized to lie on the unit sphere, and cosine similarities between data representations and cluster prototypes are used as logits.
-A softmax over clusters yields posterior assignment probabilities.
-This mechanism resembles centroid-based assignment–update dynamics while remaining fully amortized, permutation-invariant, and differentiable.

 \textbf{MLP based \cin{}}.
 Rather than operating on the raw dataset, \cin{} leverages the partition structure inferred by \pin{} across candidate values of $K$.
 For each $K \in \{2, \ldots, K_{\max}\}$, we compute the corresponding soft assignment matrix $P_K = \pin_{\theta}(\mX, K)$ and form the Gram matrix $P_K^\top P_K$, which summarizes pairwise cluster co-assignment statistics.
 The lower-triangular entries of $G_K$ are vectorized and concatenated across all candidate $K$, forming the input to a two-layer perceptron $\cin{}_{\phi}$.
 To ensure invariance to permutations of cluster labels, we impose a canonical ordering: the diagonal elements and off-diagonal elements are sorted separately in descending order.
 This separation is necessary because the two groups encode fundamentally different quantities — diagonal entries correspond to cluster self-mass (soft cluster sizes), whereas off-diagonal entries represent inter-cluster co-assignment strength.
 Sorting them jointly would mix these semantically distinct statistics and distort their structural roles, while separate sorting preserves their meaning and removes dependence on arbitrary cluster index assignments.
 The network outputs a $(K_{\max}-1)$-dimensional vector giving an estimated posterior over cluster cardinalities.
 We exclude $K=1$, focusing on datasets that contain at least two latent clusters.